Skip to main content

 Transpose result to separate signal windows

-Each inner vector in the result is a triplet of values from three different signals.
+We recall that each vector in the result stream of multisignal() has three values from three different signals.
 To be able to do statistics on a single signal we need to transform the result so that all values from a single signal ends up in a single vector.
 We can do this by transposing the result.

 Example

 Let's say that we have three sensors AA, BB, and CC and their output is collected as a stream of vectors [a,b,c][a,b,c] (which is exactly what multisignal() does).
-If we apply winagg() with size NN on this stream we get a Vector of Vector of Number which is a Matrix
+If we apply twinagg() with size NN on this stream we get a Vector of Vector of Number which represents a matrix:

 M=[[a1b1c1][a2b2c2][aNbNcN]]M = \begin{bmatrix} [a_1 & b_1 & c_1] \\ [a_2 & b_2 & c_2] \\ & \vdots & \\ [a_N & b_N & c_N] \end{bmatrix}

-If we transpose this we get all values for each sensor in a separate vector.
+If we transpose the matrix we get all values for each sensor in a separate vector.

 T=transpose(M)=[[a1a2...aN][b1b2...bN][c1c2...cN]]\mathrm{T = transpose}(M) = \begin{bmatrix} [a_1 & a_2 & ... & a_N] \\ [b_1 & b_2 & ... & b_N] \\ [c_1 & c_2 & ... & c_N] \end{bmatrix}